khushi4452/Goals-App_React-Native/README.md

 - **React Native**: Core framework for building the app's UI and functionality.
 - **JavaScript**: For app logic and structure.
-- **Expo**: Simplifies development and testing for both Android and iOS.
+- **Expo**: Simplifies development and testing for both Android and iOS